 3. Once you have received, reviewed, and accepted our estimate; we pay you with PayPal and email you a pre-paid FedEx shipping label.
 (Other payment methods are available if you don’t have PayPal)

 4. You pack the wines, tape our label onto the box and drop them off at a local FedEx drop off location.

 If you live in the state of Florida or even if you live out of state and have a large wine collection to sell, we may arrange to buy your wine outright in person.

 Here are a few thing to help you understand the types of wines we buy:

-1. We are a collectible wine merchant.
-There are exceptions to all rules but typically the wines we buy must have a retail value of at least $100 OR have a score of at least 90 pts. by either Wine Spectator, James Suckling or the Wine Advocate (Robert Parker).
+1. We are only interested in rarer wines.
+There are exceptions to all rules but typically the wines we buy must have a retail value of at least $200.00

 2. We do not buy wines in sub-par condition or wines which show indications that they are un-drinkable.
 Therefore all wines must meet the following criteria: